 A: A graduate from our DNP program will be a valuable counterpart to colleagues prepared in a PhD nursing program.
-Our program focuses on developing systems of care based on research utilization, while PhD nursing programs tend to focus on research to provide new knowledge.
+The DNP focuses on research application, while PhD nursing programs tend to focus on knowledge generation.

 A: A college or university level Statistics course must have been completed within the past three years ago with a grade of "B" or higher.